songtoan272/ES-matieres-project/README.md

 The project is a web app database using ElasticSearch to easily create, access, update a database of subjects proposed by ESGI.

 ## Functionalities proposed by the web-app:
 - **Log in** with a credential.
 Each credential is assigned a role allowing access to certain others functionalities.
-Roles available are: Manager, Professor, Student
+Roles available are: Manager, Professor, Student (Not Done)
 - **Add** new subjects to the database
 - **Search** for subjects by criteria:
     * Text keyword: Match any word that appears in *{Subject's name, Professor's Name, Category, Description}* (users can choose which fields to search).